gwenshap/DBD-Oracle/README.hpux.txt

 DBD-Oracle module on HP-UX 11.00.

 Then Roger Foskett posted instructions for what turned out to be dynamic build.
-Rogers's post got me farther than I had previously gotten.
+Rogers's post got me further than I had previously gotten.
 In fact, after resolving some undefined symbol errors, I succeeded where for I had previously despaired of finding the time to hack out the right incantation.

 This F<README.hpux.txt> describes the combined knowledge of a number of folks who invested many hours discovering a working set of build options.
 The instructions in this file, which include building Perl from source, will produce a working dynamically linked DBD-Oracle that can be used with mod_perl and Apache.

-See Appendices for exact build configurations used by me an others.
+See L<APPENDICES> for exact build configurations used by me an others.

 For HPUX 11 on Itanium see also http://www.nntp.perl.org/group/perl.dbi.users/23840

 =head1  First things First:  Introduction

 The reason you are even reading this file is because you want to connect to an Oracle database from your perl program using the DBD::Oracle DBI driver.
 So before you start, install (at least the Oracle client software) (SQL*Net, Pro*C, SQL*Plus) upon the machine you intend to install Perl/DBI/DBD-Oracle.
 You B<do not>, I repeat, I<do not> need to build a database on this machine.

 After you have installed the Oracle client software, B<test it!>.
 Make sure you can connect to the target database using SQL*Plus (or any other Oracle supplied tool).
 The (gory) details of the install are beyond the scope of this document, some information can be found in the section L<Compiling on a Client Machine>, or see your friendly Oracle DBA.

 One final remark, 3 years after this was first written.
 This has been